University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_5.md

 | _Escherichia coli_              | cpe069_Escherichia_coli_genomic |

-For each of the genomes, you will investigate if antimicrobial resistance determinants are present

 ## 1.2 Learning Outcomes
 1. Use command-line tools to screen bacterial genome assemblies for known AMR determinants
 2. Learn how to interperate the main fields in an `AMRFinderPlus` and `abritamr` output file